Season 1, Episode 10

 Lorne Brown:

 And so tying this into, again, the relationships then.
-Because I’m sure when your listeners heard you say that they’re a mirror, I’m sure there was a lot of buts.
+Because I’m sure when your listeners heard you say that they’re a mirror, I’m sure there were a lot of buts.
 “But, but, but he,” right?
 And so really, it’s about being willing to do your own work.

 Gila Golub: